ansu555/PuRRpola_videocalling/README.md

 ## Overview

 This project is a video calling application built using the Agora SDK in C++.
-The application has been further ##aim to integrate NVIDIA Maxine's advanced AR SDK features, such as eye gaze tracking.
+The application has been further /aim/ to integrate NVIDIA Maxine's advanced AR SDK features, such as eye gaze tracking.

 ## Features

 - **Video Calling**: Real-time video calling capabilities using the Agora SDK.
-- **NVIDIA Maxine Integration**: Enhanced video communication with advanced features such as eye gaze tracking.
 - **Screen Sharing**: Share your screen with other participants during the video call.
 - **User Management**: Handle user joining and leaving events efficiently.

+## Future Golas

+- **NVIDIA Maxine Integration**: Enhanced video communication with advanced features such as eye gaze tracking.
+- **Real Time Translane**: Enable real time translane into our application.
+- **Live Potrait**: Enhance video quality by using Live Potrait.

 ## Getting Started

 ### Prerequisites

 - **Visual Studio**: Ensure you have Visual Studio installed (recommended: Visual Studio 2019 or later).
+Install
 - **Agora SDK**: Download the Agora SDK from the [Agora Developer Portal](https://www.agora.io/en/blog/download/).
 - **NVIDIA Maxine AR SDK**: Download the NVIDIA Maxine AR SDK from the [NVIDIA Developer Portal](https://developer.nvidia.com/nvidia-maxine-sdk).